-- Sturdy shoes that allow you to transfer your force into the ground is really one of the first key things, and then a sharp shovel.
+- Wear sturdy shoes that allow you to transfer your force into the ground.

-- Use a shovel that is the right height for you.
+- Use a sharp shovel that is the right height for you.

-- I’m just under five-two, and so this short-handled shovel is perfect for me.
+- At just under five-two, a short-handled shovel is perfect for me.

-- However, for my taller clients, I would certainly recommend that they use a longer handled shovel so that they can get up and behind the shovel.
+- For my taller clients, I would recommend that they use a longer handled shovel so that they can get up and behind the shovel.

-- The handle of the shovel should definitely be below your shoulder, but above your hip.
+- The handle of the shovel should be below your shoulder and above your hip.
 That is in your power zone.

-- Once you’re down into the earth and you create your hole, then taking the earth out, or shoveling, whether it’s earth or whether it’s gravel with your legs more so than just with your back and your arms.
+- Remove the earth or gravel with your legs and less so with your back and your arms.

-- If I was going to be moving this in another direction, I would want to always move my feet in the direction that I was going to drop the load in, as opposed to just taking it and rotating from the body because that’s going to be a lot more harmful on your back.
+- If you are moving the load in another direction, always move your feet in the direction that you are going to drop the load, as opposed to just taking it and rotating from the body.
+That movement is to be a lot more harmful on your back.